🇮🇹 Italian Recommended Learning Material

 Grammar Content

-Here’s a good summary for the grammar by a Duolingo fansite: https://duome.eu/tips/en/it
+Here’s a great textual summary of all the grammar by a Duolingo fansite: https://duome.eu/tips/en/it

-Further Grammar lessons (20+) in Italian can be found here on Lucrezia’s channel, they are anecdotal about a part of the language.
+Further in-depth Grammar videos (20+) for Italian can be found here on Lucrezia’s channel, they are each about one part of the language.

 Recommended Teachers